Home About Listings Team Technology Testimonials Videos Blog City Guides New Homes Contact

 Tamarack

-Affordable residential area with good freeway access.
-Attracts first-time buyers and value-conscious families.
+Affordable residential area with good freeway access via the 118.
+Attracts first-time buyers and value-conscious families with a mix of single-family homes and townhomes at accessible price points.

 Schools in Simi Valley